Roger Janssen

-Roger Janssen (born 21 April 1977) is a former Belgian professional darts player who has played in the British Darts Organisation (BDO) events.
+Roger Janssen (born 21 April 1977) is a Belgian former professional darts player who played in British Darts Organisation (BDO) events.

 Career

 Janssen's career began with the 2012 Belgium Open, in which he finished among the Last 64.
 Since then he has competed in various other competitions, getting to several quarter and semi finals.
 His, so far, only win was in the 2015 Hal Masters where he beat Martin Adams 3–2.